adarshshivhar/DevConnector/README.md

 			          ```

         - #### PROFILE
+          - Here you get to know profile is created or not of that user who logged in.
+If created then he will receive data related to his profile.
         - #### POST
         - #### AUTH
           - Here You can authenciate user using custom middleware and if user is valid he will receive data.